-Once the batter is ready, prepare your crock pot by greasing and dusting with cinnamon sugar.
+Once the batter is ready, prepare your crockpot by greasing and dusting it with cinnamon sugar.
 If your stoneware isn’t removable, line the slow cooker with foil so all you need to do is lift the bread out when it’s done.

 Larger slow cookers (6.5 quarts) may take longer and the edges could burn before the center is fully cooked.
 If you notice the edges are pulling away nicely but the center still looks uncooked, remove the lid and keep an eye on the bread every 15-20 minutes (if you notice that the top of your bread is moist, you can save the sugar-cinnamon topping until this stage).
 Alternatively, you can use a liner or a smaller-sized slow cooker.

-Kitchen Friend Patti Tanner has a great suggestion: “Save a small (6 oz) juice can, remove both ends, wash and grease.
+Kitchen Friend Patti Tanner has a great suggestion: “Save a small (6 oz) juice can remove both ends, wash, and grease.
 Set it in the middle of the crock before putting the batter around it.
-This should help it to ‘bake’ more evenly–we do this when making breads in our Dutch ovens while camping.”
+This should help it to ‘bake’ more evenly–we do this when making bread in our Dutch ovens while camping.”